Angelo Santangelo's Ancestors

 ~<^>~

 Cosmos Santangelo was born in Sciacca, Agrigento, Sicilia, Italy, on September 27, 1645, and baptized the next day in the mother church parish there as Michael Cosmos, the son of Francesca Maria Quartararo and her husband Angelo Gaspare Santangelo.
 (Mouse over and click on his Latin church baptism record image upper right to enlarge in a new window or tab.)
 His given name has been recorded with different spellings.
 The Latin name of Cosmo usually is spelled Cosimo in Italian, but Sicilian names are sometimes slightly different.
+It should be noted that the main church in Sciacca is The Basilica of Maria Santissima del Soccorso, which is referenced as the Matrice in the records, and is considered to be Sciacca’s mother church.

 On April 10th, 11th and 12th of 1667 church banns were read for Cosmos to marry Maria Giuseppa diMino.
 She was born in Sciacca, the morning of March 30, 1653, and baptized in the mother church parish there that same day as Maria Josepha, the daughter of Margarita Chiaramonte and her husband Vito diMino.
 (Mouse over and click on her baptism record image lower right to enlarge in a new window or tab.)
 Maria was a much younger sister to ancestor Leonardo diMino.
 Twenty-one year-old Cosmos and 14 year-old Maria were married in Sciacca at the St. Vito church on April 18, 1667.
 (Mouse over and click on their Latin church marriage record image upper left to enlarge in a new window or tab.)